SamSamhuns/tensorflow_training/README.md

 # to use multiprocessing use the --mt flag
 ```

-Note: test dataset is not converted to tfrecord as fast-loading is not a priority as we only run through the test data once.
+Note: test dataset is not converted to `tfrecord` as fast-loading is not a priority as we only run through the test data once.

 ### OPTIONAL: Video Frame Extraction

-To extract frames from videos into `npy.npz` files install opencv and pyav, then run:
+To extract frames from videos into `npy.npz` files install `opencv` and `pyav`, then run:

 ```shell
 python data_preparation/extract_frames_from_video_dataset.py --sd SOURCE_DATA_DIR